lallemupp/st_challange/README.md

 This also leads to making a user request parameter mandatory for much of the message API.
 The user would be read from the principal that would be provided after the request had been authenticated.

+The domain objects are kind of uninteresting but they could easily be expanded if needed.

 Another limitation is that the API is not HATEOAS.

 ## How to Build